matthewhuff89/roarke/gdd.md

 - When Roarke clears out an encounter in one flowing movement (no stopping, or without running out the combo timer), all of the enemies fall apart at the same time (think the Bride slicing up all those dudes in Kill Bill, then striking her blade to cease it's vibration and then everyone falls at the same time)
 - I think this deserves a reward.
 This feeling right here is what all players of *Roarke* should seek.
 I want to encourage this behavior whenever possible.
 - I'll think about what the reward for a Perfect Storm should be.
+- For a bit of flavor, whichever God is currently backing Roarke should give a voice over showing their approval of his mastery.
+Whether it's the God of Storms or the God of Stars.

 ##### Roarke 'Solarstorm'/'Starslasher'/'Starstorm' (This is just theorycrafting)
 - The final chapters of the game will see Roarke adopting a new title to go along with a newly acquired power.
 The elves' God of Stars blesses Roarke at the behest of Miranda, and grants him access to the Solar element and a starsaber.